 Evidence-based Practice & Interprofessional Research

 The Center for Nursing Research and Quality Outcomes provides consultation and assistance to clinical staff for evidence-based practice, quality improvement and research projects.
 This includes: development of clinically important questions, crystallization of project/study designs, Institutional Review Board (IRB) proposal and application writing, implementation of project/research plans, data collection, data entry and analysis, interpretation and utilization of the findings and extensive support for the dissemination at inter-professional conferences and publication in peer-reviewed journals, as well as internal reporting mechanisms.
-In 2015, more than 200 quality projects and 30 clinically-based research studies were actively tracked through the Center for Nursing Research and Quality Outcomes.

 The Abstract Book